forem/forem/docs/tests/unit-tests.md

 # Unit Tests

-A unit test is about testing in isolate a single funtion and all of its possible output.
+A unit test is about testing in isolate a single function and all of its possible output.

 Unit tests can be found in